How to Travel from India to Tibet by Train?

 Enter Nepal via Raxaul

 One of the other popular entry points to Nepal from India is at Raxaul, which crosses over to Birgunj in Nepal.
-Trains from Kolkata leave every 45 minutes both day and night and cost from around US$ 5.37 for as single ticket.
+Trains from Kolkata leave every 45 minutes both day and night and cost from around US$ 5.37 for a single ticket.
 The trains leave from Sealdah Railway Station in Kolkata, and arrive in Raxaul Junction Station, taking around 15-19 hours to travel the 729 kilometers of the trip.

 However, Raxaul is not the border crossing point for Nepal, although many sites say that it is.
-The customs office and border crossing point is actually in Haraiya, around 4 kilometers from Raxaul Junction Station.
+The customs office and border crossing point are actually in Haraiya, around 4 kilometers from Raxaul Junction Station.
 There is no bus that runs from the station to the Indian customs office, and a taxi, of which there are plenty around, will set you back around a dollar fifty.
 However, there are many cycle rickshaws that will take you to the border crossing point for around ten rupees, which is about 15 cents.

 Taking the bus from Birgunj to Kathmandu